kadamwhite/talks/2018/wp-is-js/wordpress-is-javascript.md

 Also written by Daryl Koopersmith, a new Backbone-driven Media Library front-end was added to WordPress in version 3.5 "Elvin Jones", released December 2012

 ---

-## &ldquo;The WordPress Way&rdquo;

-???

-First-to-market issues

-Imposter syndrome

-Used to a particular facade over a black box

----

 ### admin-ajax.php